Rock Song of the Week

 We also do the occasional article now as well dont-ch-ya-know!

-Posted by Eddie "two legged spoon" Hull
+Posted by Eddie "ready for the comments" Hull

 If you like what you hear, please consider purchasing via Bandcamp if the option is available as this is usually the best way to support the artist.